-In the past years, a number of minimally-invasive surgical techniques have been developed with the aim of achieving long-term reduction of IOP with a better safety profile than conventional surgery (Francis 2011a).
-Among them, endoscopic cyclophotocoagulation (ECP) is a cyclodestructive procedure developed by Martin Uram in 1992 (Uram 1995).
+Recently, a number of minimally-invasive surgical techniques have been developed, with the aim of achieving long-term reduction of IOP with a better safety profile than conventional surgery (Francis 2011).
+Among them, ab interno trabecular bypass surgery with Hydrus Schlemm's canal Microstent (Ivantis Inc., Irvine, California) is a CE marked treatment.